Skip to content

 Are you a fan of Fern Michaels?
 Explore the world of romantic suspense and discover your next favorite writer with our list of authors like Fern Michaels.

-Fern Michaels is a famous author of romance and suspense novels who wrote over 161 books in her 50-year career.
-More than 150 of her books have been in the front row of the New York Times and USA Today bestsellers, with over 150 million copies printed worldwide.
+Fern Michaels is a legendary author of romance and suspense novels who has written over 161 books in her remarkable 50-year career.
+More than 150 of her books have topped the New York Times and USA Today bestsellers lists, with over 150 million copies printed worldwide.

 Must-Read Authors Like Fern Michaels